 Upon hearing that the participants are motivated to continue to work out and watch their diet, DiRosa said she was ecstatic.
 “It’s exactly what we had hoped for.”
 She notes that often people with intellectual disabilities let fitness and nutrition fall to the bottom of the to-do list.
 Although, DiRosa stresses the importance of the social aspect as well.
 “Imagine, individuals without disabilities going into a gym…you walk in and say, ‘What the heck is this machine?
 What button do I push on this one?’ and then you have someone with social anxiety, which makes it that much harder to walk into a fitness center.”

 “Most of the clients have never worked out before, so many of them are extremely apprehensive about using the equipment in the Fitness Center,” states Alyssa Malitsky, who works one-on-one with the participants.
 “The best part about working with them has definitely been seeing them open up to the trainers, forming bonds as well as independently asking to try new pieces of equipment.”

-Malitsky, who will be pursuing a Master of Occupational Therapy at the University of the Sciences, states that the GetFIT program opened her eyes to the love of working with individuals with special needs at any age.
-She also appreciates being one of the first IU students to implement the program because it enabled her to realize that you need to be flexible and come up with new exercises on the spot.
+Malitsky, who will be pursuing a Master of Occupational Therapy at the University of the Sciences, states that the GetFIT Program opened her eyes to a love of working with individuals with special needs at any age.
+She also appreciates being one of the first IU students to implement the program, because it enabled her to realize that you need to be flexible and come up with new exercises on the spot.

 Through the non-profit organization Family Resource Network of New Jersey, which founded the GetFIT Program about a decade ago, the “GetFIT at Home” program was introduced in the last three years.
 They hire certified personal trainers, many of whom have had GetFIT training at their college, to provide a personalized fitness program for individuals with special needs in the privacy of their home.